 - What to do if they wish to appeal that outcome

-This is easier said than done but even the most experienced business owner or HR professional would struggle to remain objective when the finger is being pointed at them.
+Resolving conflict in the workplace as a manager is easier said than done but even the most experienced business owner or HR professional would struggle to remain objective when the finger is being pointed at them.

 Mediation is not something you can ‘force’ someone to take part in.